Uranyl iodide

 Uranyl iodide is an compound of uranium, oxygen, and iodine with the chemical formula UO2I2.

 Synthesis

-Uranyl iodide can be obtained by treating UO2(OTf)2 with pure Me3SiI.

-Also, uranyl iodide can be prepared by reduction of uranyl iodate with aqueous sulphur dioxide (Richards and Merigold, 1902) and by double decomposition of uranyl sulphate and barium or calcium iodide (Truttwinn, 1925; Lynds, 1962).

-Also, the compound can be prepared by adding barium iodide in excess to an ethereal solution of uranyl nitrate.
+Uranyl iodide can be obtained by treating UO2(OTf)2 with pure Me3SiI,reducing uranyl iodate with aqueous sulfur dioxide, the decomposition of uranyl sulfate with barium or calcium iodide, or adding barium iodide in excess to an ether solution of uranyl nitrate.

 Chemical properties

 The compound reacts with water and oxygen to produce uranyl hydroxide: